dishaasharmaa/aiims-cut-off/README.md

 # aiims-cut-off
-Want to know <a href=https://www.pw.live/blogs-neet/how-to-become-a-dermatologist-in-india>How To Become A Dermatologist</a> in India?
-Here is a complete guide for you.
-Read the blog for more details and enroll for NEET Coaching.
+Looking for the <a href=https://www.pw.live/blogs-neet/what-will-be-the-aiims-cut-off-for-2023>AIIMS cut-off</a> for 2023?
+Here are the complete details for you including the previous year's cut off for AIIMS.
+Enroll now for NEET Batches.